questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

 The other systems under test struggled with higher unique device count, with InfluxDB ingestion dropping to 38k rows/sec, and TimescaleDB at 50k rows/sec with 10M devices.
-We ran the benchmark suite again on the same AWS EC2 instance, and increased the CPU resources (16 threads) available to the systems under
+We ran the benchmark suite again on the same AWS EC2 instance, and increased the worker count (16 threads) to the systems under test:
-test:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads" height={415}
   src="/img/blog/2021-06-15/maximum-throughput-by-device-16-threads.png"
-  title="TODO - placeholder: TSBS results using 16 threads on AWS EC2 m5.8xlarge with 100, 1M and 10M devices"
+  title="TSBS results using 16 threads on AWS EC2 m5.8xlarge"
   width={650}
 />

 QuestDB showed a mostly constant ingestion rate of 815k rows/sec with all degrees of cardinality.
-ClickHouse was able to ingest 900k rows/sec, but requires four times more CPU resources than QuestDB to achieve this rate.
+ClickHouse was able to ingest 900k rows/sec, but requires four times as many threads than QuestDB to achieve this rate.
 ClickHouse ingestion drops to 409k rows/sec on the largest data set.
 There was no major change in performance between four and sixteen threads for TimescaleDB.
 InfluxDB struggled the most, failing to finish successfully on the largest data